jenniferunguyen/jenniferunguyen.github.io/blog/invariants.md

 # Step 6: Invariants

 Invariants can be used to determine the normal form of an ARS, so that it is not necessary to manually compute through each step of the ARS until a normal form is reached.
-By definition, an invariant is true before and after the computation step.
+By definition, an invariant is true before and after the computation step; an invariant doesn't vary.
 For example, say that our ARS only has two rules:
 ```
 red red red -> red
 red red ->